oznogon/gattaibushido-public/rules/02_pilots.md

 **Style Ideas:** Report Card, Yearbook bio, Yearbook quote, Data Panel Readout

-##### (SIDEBAR: "Colors, Weapons, and Robos")
+##### (SIDEBAR: "Chromas, Weapons, and Robos")

-> Your playbook gives you a number of creative options for your Pilot, but the three main sources of power are your Color, your Power Weapon, and your Robo.
+> Your playbook gives you a number of creative options for your Pilot, but the three main sources of power are your Chroma, your Power Weapon, and your Robo.
 Each of these aspects give you a number of cool in-game abilities, but they do so in very different ways.
 >
-> Your Pilot's Color provides the main bulk of your power and versatility.
-Her Color Techs will be your core tools for empowerment, both in and out of the mecha cockpits.
+> Your Pilot's Chroma provides the main bulk of your power and versatility.
+Her Chroma Techs will be your core tools for empowerment, both in and out of the mecha cockpits.
 >
 > Her custom Power Weapon also provides Techs, but they are intended to be minor extensions of ability.
-These can be used to either boost your base Color Techs, or instead diversify your skills and keep you from being an overly-specialized one-trick pony.
+These can be used to either boost your base Chroma Techs, or instead diversify your skills and keep you from being an overly-specialized one-trick pony.
 >
 > Finally, your Robo mainly serves as an extension of your Pilot's core persona.
 While it provides some minor thematic abilities, it's primary purpose is as a vessel for Fusions and the Final Form.